Namebine-giizis (Suckerfish Moon) / Zaagibagaa-giizis (Budding Moon) - May 15, 2023

 Why the new year starts in the winter

-The full moon that shines around March 6-7 is the closest full moon to the vernal equinox on March 20; this date, according to the solar calendar, marks the astronomical beginning of the spring season in the Northern Hemisphere -- when Giizis the Sun crosses the celestial equator going north.
-Ziinzibaakwadooke-giizis (Sugar Making Moon) is our name for the full moon that shines in March.
+The full moon occurring around March 6-7 is the nearest full moon to the vernal equinox on March 20.
+This date, based on the solar calendar, signifies the astronomical start of spring in the Northern Hemisphere, when Giizis the Sun crosses the celestial equator heading north.
+Ziinzibaakwadooke-giizis (Sugar Making Moon) is our name for the full moon that appears in March.

-Our name for the spring equinox, or late spring, is Minookamin.
-Traditionally, Minookamin is the beginning of the new year to the Society of the Dawn People (Waabanoowiwin) -- as opposed to the Midewiwin, who believe the new year begins in Winter.
-The celebration, or ceremony, of the Spring Equinox falls right after the Sugar Bush camps.
+We refer to the spring equinox, or late spring, as Minookamin.
+Traditionally, Minookamin marks the start of the new year for the Society of the Dawn People (Waabanoowiwin), in contrast to the Midewiwin, who consider the new year to begin in Winter.
+The celebration or ceremony of the Spring Equinox takes place immediately following the Sugar Bush camps.

-So, to some Anishinaabeg, the new year starts in spring, when Mother Earth springs beautiful and new life.
-To others, notably the Misi-zaagiwinini Anishinaabeg (Mississaugas), the beginning of the lunar calendar -- and thus the New Year -- starts when the full moon rises in the month of February, when the bears begin to awaken from their winter dens.
-In the southeastern part of Anishinaabe Aki , February is therefore known as Makwa-giizis, or Bear Moon; another name for this time of year is Makoonsag-gaa-nitaawaadi-giizis; Moon when the bear cubs begin to be birthed.
-Then there are also Anishinaabeg who see the moons in which the sap of the maple trees starts to run as the beginning of a new year; this happens, depending on the region, from mid-March to mid-April.
+So, for some Anishinaabeg, new life (the start of a new lunar calendar cycle) begins in spring when Mother Earth awakens.
+For others, especially the Misi-zaagiwinini Anishinaabeg (Mississaugas), the lunar calendar begins—and thus the New Year—when the full moon appears in February, as bears start to emerge from their winter dens.
+In the southeastern part of Anishinaabe Aki, February is called Makwa-giizis, or Bear Moon; another term for this period is Makoonsag-gaa-nitaawaadi-giizis, the Moon when the bear cubs are born.
+Additionally, some Anishinaabeg consider the moons when maple sap starts to flow as the beginning of a new year, occurring from mid-March to mid-April, depending on the region.

-But why is then that most Anishinaabeg celebrate the new year in the winter?
-There is no clear-cut answer to this.
-Some would argue that celebrating New Year on January 1 is something the European invaders, who brought the Gregorian solar calendar to Turtle Island, imposed on us.
-This is of course very true.
-But there is more to it.
-Although the traditional Anishinaabe New Year seldom falls on January 1, it does occur in the week before, or after , depending on when the full moon rises right after the Winter Solstice.
-An ancient teaching, probably stemming from pre-contact times, has been passed down by an old warrior society known as the Windigookaan (No-flight Contraries; literally: "Society of the Cannibal Winter Monster"), indicating that it was the wiindigoog who were responsible for the creation of biboon (winter).
-They did this to save the planet; their interference from the sky created the pole caps and the seasons, which marked the beginning of the Anishinaabe lunar calendar...
+But why do most Anishinaabeg today celebrate "new year" in the winter?
+There is no straightforward answer to this.
+Some suggest that celebrating New Year on January 1 was imposed on us by the European invaders who introduced the Gregorian solar calendar to Turtle Island.
+This is certainly true.
+However, there is more to consider.
+Although the traditional start of a new lunar cycle rarely falls on January 1, it often occurs in the week before or after, depending on when the full moon appears right after the Winter Solstice.
+An ancient teaching, likely from pre-contact times, has been handed down by an old warrior society known as the Windigookaan (No-flight Contraries; literally: "Society of the Cannibal Winter Monster"), suggesting that it was the wiindigoog who were responsible for creating biboon (winter).
+They did this to save the planet; their interference from the sky formed the polar caps and the seasons, marking the start of the Anishinaabe lunar calendar...

-This teaching tells us that everything in the cosmos is ice until it heats up enough to melt it on a planet or by a sun/star.
-This is where the Wiindigoo spirits come in.
-Regardless of their whereabouts — be it on earth or in space —, wiindigoog follow the edge of the ice/water.
+This teaching explains that everything in the universe is ice until it becomes warm enough to melt on a planet or by a sun/star.
+This is where the Wiindigoo spirits play a role.
+No matter where they are — whether on earth or in space —, wiindigoog track the boundary between ice and water.

-It is believed that way back in history, the wiindigoog weren't humans, but spirits whose homes could be found on the shores of the Jiibay-ziibi, the mighty River of Souls that meanders its way through the Galaxy.
-Ghastly creatures they were, looking like huge terrifying skeletons with their bones pushing out against their skin which was colored the ash-gray of death!
-Here, in this galactic land floating through the sky, permeated and surrounded by gas, debris, and huge clouds of water, they used to lie in ambush to snatch and devour those poor deceased human beings whose souls were unprepared for their journey home to Waakwi — the Land behind the stars where their ancestors lived.
+It is believed that long ago, the wiindigoog were not humans but spirits residing along the shores of the Jiibay-ziibi, the majestic River of Souls that winds its way through the Galaxy.
+They were ghastly beings, resembling enormous, terrifying skeletons with bones protruding against their ash-gray skin, the color of death.
+In this celestial realm drifting through the sky, surrounded by gas, debris, and massive clouds of water, they would lie in wait to capture and consume the unfortunate souls of deceased humans who were not ready for their journey home to Waakwi — the Land beyond the stars where their ancestors dwelled.

-THE MEDICINE LUNAR CALENDAR VERSUS THE GRANDMOTHER LUNAR CALENDAR
+THE LUNAR CALENDAR OF MEDICINE COMPARED TO THE GRANDMOTHER LUNAR CALENDAR

 However, not all Anishinaabeg follow the above teaching of the Wiindigoo Society.
 I already mentioned the people of the Dawn Society, who celebrate New Year around Spring Equinox.
 And then there are those who follow an alternative time-keeping system, called oondaadesewin giizhigadoo-mazina'igan ("Generations Calendar") or mashkiki dibik-giiziso-mazina'igan ("Medicine Lunar Calendar").

-Followers of the oondaadesewin/mashkiki calendar are of the opinion that the Ookomisan/Grandmother calendar as known by the Anishinaabeg Peoples is an inaccurate remnant of the impact of the European invasion as far back as 900 CE when the Norsemen first arrived, then the full-scale invasion of the Americas starting in the 15th century.
-According to the oondaadesewin/mashkiki time-keeping system, which is different from (and possibly much older than) the lunar calendar teachings followed by the majority of traditional Anishinaabeg Peoples that dictates that a month has 28 days, the Grandmother-Moon circles the Earth-Mother every 29 days, 12 hours, 44 minutes, and 2.8 seconds.
-Therefore, according to the oondaadesewin/mashkiki theory, a 12 moon cycle is about 354 days long; 11 days different from the solar calendar.
+Followers of the oondaadesewin/mashkiki calendar believe that the Ookomisan/Grandmother calendar, as recognized by the Anishinaabeg Peoples, is an inaccurate legacy of the European invasion dating back to 900 CE with the arrival of the Norsemen, followed by the large-scale invasion of the Americas beginning in the 15th century.
+The oondaadesewin/mashkiki time-keeping system, distinct from (and potentially much older than) the lunar calendar teachings observed by most traditional Anishinaabeg Peoples, which state that a month consists of 28 days, asserts that the Grandmother-Moon orbits the Earth-Mother every 29 days, 12 hours, 44 minutes, and 2.8 seconds.
+Consequently, according to the oondaadesewin/mashkiki theory, a 12 moon cycle spans approximately 354 days, differing by 11 days from the solar calendar.

 According to the Oondaadesewin/Mashkiki Calendar theory, this would put the Ookomisan/Grandmother calendar out by half a month in 14 years and advance until Gashkadino-Giizis or Baashkaakodin-Giizis (The Freezing Moon) would start on the summer solstice.
 The Mashkiki calendar recognizes this disparity.
 It dictates that 12 moons/months of our calendar equals approximately 354 days, which is 11 days short of the solar year.
 Every three years this equals 33 full days, so the 13th moon/month is added.

-The calendar cycle, according to the Oondaadesewin/Mashkiki theory, starts and ends with a 13th moon, so the excess time is accounted for having two 13 moons in a row.
-Then every 76 years (an average lifetime) the 10th year of the cycle is given a 13th moon.
-This moon, according to the Mashkiki/Generations Calendar theory, is known as Ingichi-ookomis Manidoo Dibik-giizis ("Great-Grandmother-Spirit Moon").
-In contrast with the traditional Anishinaabe belief that our calendar starts in Gichimanidoo-giizis or Maajii-bibooni-giizis (Great Spirit Moon/The Beginning of Winter Moon/the Month of January), the lunar year, according to the followers of the Oondaadesewin/Mashkiki calendar, begins when the Earth-Mother is reborn, usually in the moon when the Vernal equinox occurs (in Zaagibagaa-giizis, the Budding Moon, or the Month of May).
-This, of course, would define the Moon of the Falling Leaves/October as the sixth, not the ninth, moon of the lunar year.
+The Oondaadesewin/Mashkiki theory posits that the calendar cycle starts and concludes with a 13th moon, with the extra time managed by having two consecutive 13th moons.
+Every 76 years, which is considered an average lifetime, the 10th year of the cycle includes an additional 13th moon.
+This moon is referred to as Ingichi-ookomis Manidoo Dibik-giizis ("Great-Grandmother-Spirit Moon") in the Mashkiki/Generations Calendar theory.
+Unlike the traditional Anishinaabe belief that the calendar starts in Gichimanidoo-giizis or Maajii-bibooni-giizis (Great Spirit Moon/The Beginning of Winter Moon/the Month of January), followers of the Oondaadesewin/Mashkiki calendar believe the lunar year starts when the Earth-Mother is reborn, typically during the moon of the Vernal equinox (in Zaagibagaa-giizis, the Budding Moon, or the Month of May).
+Consequently, this would mean that the Moon of the Falling Leaves/October is the sixth, rather than the ninth, moon of the lunar year.

 THE FACES OF ᑎᐱᑭ ᑮᓯᔅ GRANDMOTHER MOON (MOON PHASES):

-Like anangoog, the stars, gimishoomisinaan dibik-giizis (Grandmother Moon) and her positions and face (moon phases) throughout the seasons are traditionally important sources of information to the Anishinaabeg.
-As Gookomisinaan orbits Mother Earth she is sometimes between Mother Earth and Father Sun.
-When in this situation Gookomisinaan is not reflecting any light toward Mother Earth and the bright sunlight obscures our view of her, this phase is called oshki-agoojin, or oshkagoojin ("Hangs Anew"; new moon).
-In the illustration above and below the oshkagoojin giizis is shown as a (nearly) dark circle.
-Each night as Grandmother Moon moves a little farther in her orbit, a small sliver of moon reflecting sunlight can be seen.
-This is called waanaabikizi (crescent moon).
-As Grandmother Moon continues along her orbit more and more of her face is reflecting sunlight waxing.
-Sometimes she can even be seen during the day.
+Similar to anangoog, the stars, gimishoomisinaan dibik-giizis (Grandmother Moon) and her positions and "face" (moon phases) throughout the seasons are traditionally significant sources of information for the Anishinaabeg.
+As Gookomisinaan orbits Mother Earth, she occasionally finds herself between Mother Earth and Father Sun.
+In this position, Gookomisinaan does not reflect any light toward Mother Earth, and the bright sunlight obscures her from view.
+This phase is known as oshki-agoojin, or oshkagoojin ("Hangs Anew"; new moon).
+In the illustration above and below, the oshkagoojin giizis is depicted as a (nearly) dark circle.
+Each night, as Grandmother Moon progresses in her orbit, a small sliver of moon reflecting sunlight becomes visible.
+This is referred to as waanaabikizi (crescent moon).
+As Grandmother Moon continues her orbit, more of her face reflects sunlight, waxing.
+She can sometimes even be seen during the day.

 Miziweyaabikizi/Michaabikizi/Waawiyezi-dibik-giizis: Full moon